fortio/proxy/README.md

 sudo setcap CAP_NET_BIND_SERVICE=+eip $(which proxy)
 ```

+You can also download one of the many binary [releases](https://github.com/fortio/proxy/releases)

+We publish a multi architecture docker image (linux/amd64, linux/arm64) `fortio/proxy`

 See example of setup in https://github.com/fortio/demo-deployment

 You can define routing rules using host or prefix matching, for instance: